random-lark/campaign-finance-networks/README.md

 # campaign-finance-networks

 In this project I model campaign finance as an absorbing Markov chain.
 As such, "follow the money" means "follow the random walk of money."
+I compare Democratic and Republican random walk dynamics.

 To run my data pipeline, run `data/download_data.sh` (this downloads and cleans the 2000-2022 FEC data) then `data/process_data.sh` (this prepares the data for use by `igraph`).
 Run the analyses in `analysis/analysis.ipynb`.